dimashidayat99/Recomposing_Classical_Music_With_GAI/eda/README.md

     <em>Duration Distribution for Bass Clef Data.</em>
 </p>

-Majority of the durations used was 8th notes with around 17500 counts followed by 16th note with around 14000 counts.
+Majority of the durations used are 8th notes with around 17500 counts followed by 16th note with around 14000 counts.
 The quarter notes is in the third position with around 7500 count.
-Other than the mentioned durations which are whole note, half note, complex note, breve note and 32nd note are the minority durations in the Chopin compoased music.
+Other than the mentioned durations which are whole note, half note, complex note, breve note and 32nd note are the minority durations in the Chopin-compoased music.

 ## Treble Clef
 ### Pitch Frequency Distribution